nhanhocu/metamicrobiomeR/README.md

 This is an initial version of the package *metamicrobiomeR*.
+A R cran version of the package can be found at <https://cran.r-project.org/web/packages/metamicrobiomeR/index.html> .

+The published paper describing the methodology as well as simulations and example analyses/results can be found at BMC Bioinformatics.
+2019 Apr 16;20(1):188. doi: 10.1186/s12859-019-2744-2.

 To start, please download and view the steps/examples/workflow in the tutorial file "metamicrobiomeR_Supplementary_file".